kalyanakkondapalli/health-transparency/paper.md

 - **Packaging & CI**: `pyproject.toml`, GitHub Actions CI running tests and coverage.
 - **Release metadata**: `zenodo_metadata.json` and `RELEASE_NOTES.md` to assist DOI minting.

+## Statement of Need

+Healthcare spending and provider transparency data are often fragmented across multiple federal and state sources (CMS, OpenPayments, openFDA).
+While these datasets are public, they are difficult to use reproducibly due to issues with pagination, caching, schema variation, and lack of standardized analytics workflows.

+Researchers, educators, and policymakers need accessible tools that simplify data ingestion, cleaning, and analysis while ensuring reproducibility.
+Existing packages either focus narrowly on a single dataset or do not provide an integrated pipeline for analysis, API exposure, and visualization.

+- health-transparency addresses this gap by providing:

+- Modular ingestion connectors with caching and pagination.

+- Analytics primitives to link payments with providers and compute metrics.

+- A FastAPI server exposing healthcare transparency endpoints.

+- A React dashboard scaffold for rapid exploration.

+This enables public health researchers, educators, and students to build reproducible workflows and dashboards for healthcare transparency without reinventing ingestion and analytics pipelines.

 ## Reproducibility

 Run tests with `pytest` and start the API as documented in README.